Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

     )<gnome-gio-set-input-config>],
 )

-Unfortunately, GIO does not exist within the sandboxing of flatpak, which means that using it as is results in a crash.
+Unfortunately, GIO does not exist within the sandboxing of Flatpak, which means that using it as is results in a crash.
 GIO is therefore not suitable and a workaround was necessary.
-Flatpak provides a command that allows running commands outside the sandbox called flatpak-spawn.
+Flatpak provides a command that allows running commands outside the sandbox called Flatpak-spawn.
 Subsequently, DConf was used again to get the layouts like on the first try.
-If the DConf command was run in flatpak, it would not return a valid value, but rather the signature of the setting which can be checked.
+If the DConf command was run in Flatpak, it would not return a valid value, but rather the signature of the setting which can be checked.
 If it returns the signature, the same command is spawned with the addition of flatpak-spawn.
 Compared the the first try, Regex was not necessary anymore because with the knowledge from the second try, using the built-in variant was a much cleaner way and less error-prone.
-In @gnome-keyboard-flatpak the new code can be seen.
+In @gnome-keyboard-flatpak the updated version be seen.

 #let code = "
 let mut result = Command::new(\"dconf\")